Pervaiz Elahi assures students of solving problems

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said the PML-Q got home work completed for solving their problems; they should not be worried, their problems will be solved on priority basis, he added.
 The delegation told Pervaiz Elahi that the hostel looked like jungle as insects in the full grown bush were seen in the rooms.
-Besides, electricity system, clean drinking water and sewerage problems had worsened whereas there was no boundary wall of the girls’ hostel.
-The students praised Pervaiz Elahi saying that he was their last hope.
+Besides, electricity system, clean drinking water and sewerage problems had worsened.